a11599/mod/README.md

 ### `mod_get_info`

-Returns information about the current MOD file.
+Return information about the current MOD file.
 This function can be called when a MOD is loaded by the player.

 Inputs: